Kentucky

 Score For My Profile →People Also Ask

-Is the weather better in Kentucky or Tennessee?
+Who has better weather, Kentucky or Tennessee?

 In Tennessee, winters are milder.
 Snow is rare in many areas.
 Summers are hot and humid.
 In Kentucky, however, winters are colder, and you get more snow.